apeters931/dbt_training_proposal/README.md

    - [Misc dbt videos](https://www.linkedin.com/in/alec-peters/)
    - [Required Readings](https://www.linkedin.com/in/alec-peters/)
    - [Recommended Readings](https://www.linkedin.com/in/alec-peters/)
-2. Pick Warehouse Stack and Get Started
+##2.
+Pick Warehouse Stack and Get Started

-   *This is not all of dbt's supported data platforms.
+    This is not all of dbt's supported data platforms.
 If you would like to use a data platform that isn't listed below you can use this training that is data platform agnostic or reach out to ... to determine which is training is right for you.

    - [Snowflake + dbt](https://github.com/analytics8/dbt/tree/main/Training#steps-for-our-a8-dbt-training)
    - [bigquery + dbt](https://www.linkedin.com/in/alec-peters/)
    - [redshift + dbt](https://www.linkedin.com/in/alec-peters/)